 Trading Card Guide: How and Where to Sell Sports Cards

 Are there old trading cards in your attic?
 Do you want to sell your sports cards but don't know where to begin?
-You can make some extra cash by selling those cards right now.
-You might be surprised to learn how much your sports cards are worth depending on how old they are, the era they come from, who they feature, and their overall condition.
+You can make some extra cash by selling those cards right now. 💰

-Today websites like eBay, Craigslist, Facebook and more make it easy to sell your trading cards.
-Read on for everything you need to know to start turning your collection into cash.
+Today, websites like eBay, Craigslist, Facebook, and others make it easy to sell your trading cards.

 What Trading Cards Do You Have?